cépage-gamay

 Philippe-II-de-Bourgogne

 Even today, it is still within Beaujolais that the majority of Gamay vines are located.
-Thus, out of 30,000 hectares of the variety worldwidemore than 50% are planted in Beaujolais.
+Thus, if there are 30,000 hectares of the variety worldwide more than 50% are planted in Beaujolais.
 In the region, Gamay even covers 99% of the vineyard!

-Gamay is also found in the Loire to produce certain red wines, in Savoie, in Lorraine (AOC Côtes de Toul) and also in Auvergne (AOC Saint-Pourçain, Côte Roannaise, etc.).
+Gamay is also found in the Loire to produce certain red wines, in Savoie, in Lorraine (AOC Côtes de Toul), or in Auvergne (AOC Saint-Pourçain, Côte Roannaise, etc.).

-Abroad, it is well established in Switzerland where it is the third most widely grown red grape variety, as well as anecdotally in many countries such as Italy, the United States, South Africa, and Australia.
+Abroad, it is well established in Switzerland, where it is the third most cultivated red grape variety, as well as anecdotally in many countries such as Italy, the United States, South Africa, and Australia.

 The characteristics of Gamay

-The Gamay is a grape variety primarily renowned for its production of red wines with low tannins, featuring great freshness, and developing aromas of fresh red fruits (raspberry, strawberry, redcurrant, cherry, etc.).
-Most of the cuvées produced in Beaujolais are also intended to be enjoyed in their youth (within the first 3 to 5 years).
+The Gamay is a grape variety primarily known for producing red wines with low tannins, featuring a lovely freshness, and developing aromas of fresh red fruits (raspberry, strawberry, redcurrant, cherry, etc.).
+Most of the cuvées produced in Beaujolais are also meant to be enjoyed in their youth (within the first 3 to 5 years).

 Thus, if you choose a red wine from AOC Beaujolais or Beaujolais-Villages vinified using carbonic maceration (a typical winemaking method of the region), you will almost certainly have a fresh, colorful, and supple wine, expressing pronounced notes of tangy red fruits.
 The Beaujolais Nouveau, the first wine of the year marketed every 3rd Thursday of November, is the archetype.

 Nevertheless, other Gamay wines exist.
 Thus, whether this grape variety is vinified using carbonic maceration, semi-carbonic, or traditional methods, it is also quite capable of offering concentrated, powerful wines and sometimes with great aging potential.
-The aromatics of these Gamays will then tend more towards ripe black fruit notes (black cherry, blackcurrant, prune), spices (pepper), and will also present a beautiful tannic structure.
+The aromatics of these Gamays will then tend more towards notes of ripe black fruits (black cherry, blackcurrant, prune), spices (pepper), and will also present a beautiful tannic structure.
 So be careful with shortcuts!

 As you will have understood, between these two extremes, between light wine and powerful wine, Gamay also offers a myriad of possibilities for medium-aging wines (5 to 8 years), offering concentration and aromatic expression (red and black fruits, spices, violet, etc.) while maintaining freshness.
 Many appellation cuvées such as Saint-Amour, Brouilly or Fleurie perfectly represent this balance.